 - Ability to maintain sensitive and confidential information and exercise sound discretion;

 - Ability to maintain the highest ethical standards;

-- Must possess a professional appearance and demeanor at all times.
+- Professional appearance and demeanor at all times.

 Education and Experience